 I learned a lot from Stephanie’s workshop.
 Some of it was about the skills involved in embroidery.
 Some of it was about discovering how the uses of relationship-based, reflective teaching approaches transcends fields of expertise and content type.
 Some of it was about what it’s like being a participant in a relationship-based, reflective learning context.

 Next time you go to a training, class or workshop, pay attention to the person teaching or facilitating.
-How are they integrating (or failing to integrate) the characteristics of relationship-based, reflective practice into their approach?
+How are they integrating (or failing to integrate) the characteristics of relationship-based practice into their approach?
 How does this further (or interfere with) your own motivation to learn?
 How can you use what you’ve learned through this observation and reflection to strengthen your own practice?

 A Personal Process for Theory Building, Joelen Killion & Guy R. Todnem, 1991